tillsteinbach/CarConnectivity-plugin-mqtt_homeassistant/README.md

 <img src="https://raw.githubusercontent.com/tillsteinbach/CarConnectivity-plugin-mqtt_homeassistant/main/screenshots/homeassistant1.png" width="600">

+### Install using Pre-packaged Addon
+There is a packaged addon available here: [carconnectivity-addon](https://github.com/Pulpyyyy/carconnectivity-addon)

 ### Install using PIP
 If you want to use the CarConnectivity Plugin for Home Assistant, the easiest way is to obtain it from [PyPI](https://pypi.org/project/carconnectivity-plugin-mqtt_homeassistant/).
 Just install it using:
 ```bash